jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (d) the number of members of the scheme who during the year have made a withdrawal on the grounds of permanent emigration under clause 14 of the KiwiSaver scheme rules and the total amount withdrawn by all of those members:
   (e) the total amount of fees that have been charged in the period subsequent to the last annual report:
   (f) the total amount of each type of contribution received by the provider for the year, and the number of members credited with each type:
-  (g) the total amount of members' accumulations at the end of the year, and the number of members with accumulations:
+  (g) the total amount of members’ accumulations at the end of the year, and the number of members with accumulations:
   (h) the total amounts of fee subsidies credited to members for the year, and the number of members credited.
 (6) The trustees must send to the Government Actuary a copy of the completed report within 28 days after its completion, and, if only abridged accounts are contained in the report, a copy of the annual accounts.